Workplace communication statistics (2022)

 |Language||GDP in $US Billions||% of world GDP||Number of worldwide speakers|

-Other important business languages only narrowly missing out on a spot on this list are Italian, Polish, Turkish, Indonesian, and Korean.
+Other important business languages that only narrowly miss out on a spot on this list are:

 Specific countries have other business languages they currently focus on, or plan to focus on in the future — as an example, let’s look at the US and the UK.

 Business languages in the US

 Official statistics show 78.5% of the US population speak English as their mother tongue.
 Perhaps surprisingly, English is NOT the official language in the US, as the United States has no official language.
 It is, however, the de facto national language.

 American students — the future of the US workforce — tend to favor Spanish when selecting a foreign language to learn.
 For most students in K-12 public schools and college and university students, Spanish is the first language they opt for.

 Here’s how these numbers look, in more detail.